Skip to main content

 3. Complete the form that appears

 As mentioned above, only two fields are required to create a new inventory item - name and category.
 However, there are many other useful fields that can be set in order to streamline the creation of medical records, invoices, and estimates.
-The following is a summary of these options:

 • Display Name - This is the name of the item that the client will see on their exported invoice as opposed to the 'Name' will be what the clinic will search the item by in their account.